aptible/support/source/quickstart/python/django.md

     git push aptible master

-If your app deploys successfully, a message will appear near the end of the remote output with a default VHOST:
+If your app deploys successfully, a message will appear near the end of the remote output with a default SSL/TLS endpoint:

     VHOST django-quickstart.on-aptible.com provisioned.

 In this example, once the ELB provisions you could visit django-quickstart.on-aptible.com to test out your app.

-Be sure to add this VHOST to your [`ALLOWED_HOSTS`](https://docs.djangoproject.com/en/1.8/ref/settings/#allowed-hosts) in your settings module:
+Be sure to add this endpoint address to your [`ALLOWED_HOSTS`](https://docs.djangoproject.com/en/1.8/ref/settings/#allowed-hosts) in your settings module:

 ```python
 ALLOWED_HOSTS = ['django-quickstart.on-aptible.com']
 ```

-*Note:* Default VHOSTs are only automatically created for apps in development environments.
+*Note:* Default SSL/TLS endpoints are only automatically created for apps in development environments.

 Finally, you'll likely want to [SSH into your app](https://support.aptible.com/topics/cli/how-to-ssh-into-app/) and migrate the database: